Stand up for the facts!

 If Your Time is short

-A protest organized by Moms for America was held April 16 at an intersection near one of many entrances to the sprawling Walt Disney World Resort property in Orlando, Fla.
+A protest organized by Moms for America was held April 16 at an intersection near one of many entrances to the sprawling Walt Disney World Resort property in Orlando, Florida.

 No roads were blocked and no one was denied entry, police and protest organizers said.

-After Disney CEO Bob Chapek spoke out against a new Florida law banning classroom instruction on sexual orientation and gender issues from students in third grade and under, the company has found itself in the crosshairs of supporters of the law and Republican Gov. Ron DeSantis.
+After Disney Chief Executive Officer Bob Chapek spoke out against a new Florida law banning classroom instruction on sexual orientation and gender issues from students in third grade and under, the company has found itself in the crosshairs of supporters of the law and Republican Gov. Ron DeSantis.

 There have been calls to boycott Disney’s many theme parks and to ditch its streaming service, Disney+.
 Despite claims on social media that both efforts have been widely successful, PolitiFact has found no evidence to back specific numbers that have been circulating.